Santiq22/FermiHalos/docs/source/installation.rst

 In case a manual installation is required, the first step is to clone the GitHub repository to the installation folder:

-.. code_block:: bash
+.. code_block:: shell

     git clone https://github.com/Santiq22/FermiHalos.git

 Then, since it is needed to have ``setuptools`` installed, it is recomended to have it updated.
 To do this, run:

-.. code_block:: bash
+.. code_block:: shell

     python -m pip install --upgrade setuptools

 Then, to install the package in your computer, run on the root directory of the cloned repository:

-.. code_block:: bash
+.. code_block:: shell

     python setup.py install

 This command will install the package and its required dependencies into the corresponding Python environment.
 The package will then be available for import and use.
-For more details on how to clone a GitHub repository or how to install a python package see `Cloning a repository <https://docs.github.com/es/repositories/creating-and-managing-repositories/cloning-a-repository>` and `Setuptools Documentation <https://setuptools.pypa.io/en/latest/index.html>`.
+For more details on how to clone a GitHub repository or how to install a python package see `Cloning a repository <https://docs.github.com/es/repositories/creating-and-managing-repositories/cloning-a-repository>`_ and `Setuptools Documentation <https://setuptools.pypa.io/en/latest/index.html>`_.